Recently we embarked on an evaluation of Joomla! website management tools, with a view to offering managed website maintenance to our clients in 2017.

 - The ability to run site audits as required.

-We started by setting up accounts with all 3 providers, and doing what could be done for free/evaluation purposes.
+We started by setting up an account with all 3 providers, and doing what could be done for free/evaluation purposes.

 - Watchful allowed us to run a free trial for 30 days for up to 5 websites.

-- MyJoomla and PerfectDashboard both allowed us to install one site for free.
+- MyJoomla/mySites.guru and PerfectDashboard both allowed us to install one site for free.

-We chose to run each platform for a week at a time.
+We initially decided to run each platform for a week at a time.

-We started with PerfectDashboard and ran into a snag fairly quickly - the website hosting account ran out of bandwidth!
-In Australia, almost everything internet-related is disk- and bandwidth-limited, and PerfectDashboard runs it's own internal backup service which seemed to be continually doing its thing, which ramped up the bandwidth numbers quite dramatically.
-We didn't realise this at first so it's possible the product could be configured not to do this, or to at least do it less often, but it seemed a little problematic to be running backups to the other side of the world so we uninstalled the test website and moved onto the next platform.
+We started with PerfectDashboard and ran into a snag fairly quickly - our website hosting account ran out of bandwidth!
+In Australia, almost everything internet-related is disk- and bandwidth-limited, and PerfectDashboard runs its own internal backup service which seemed to be continual, which ramped up the bandwidth numbers quite dramatically.
+We didn't realise this at first so it's possible the product could be configured not to do this, or to at least do it less often, but it seemed a little problematic to be running continual backups to the other side of the world so we stopped this test and moved onto the next platform.

-MyJoomla had a similar type of interface to PerfectDashboard, with the left menu sidebar.
-Unfortunately we couldn't test the Updates section without signing up so it was a little hard to evaluate our primary requirement.
+MyJoomla/mySites.guru had a similar interface to PerfectDashboard, with the left menu sidebar.
+Unfortunately, we were unable to test the Updates section without signing up so it was a little hard to evaluate our primary requirement.
 On the plus side, the initial audit was very comprehensive and produced some surprising results which we were able to go off and fix, although we couldn't then re-run the audit to make sure we got it all without signing up.

-Our view, which may or may not be correct, is that Watchful was initially about updating and then added audits, and MyJoomla was initially about audits and then added updating, and over time they're getting a little closer together in terms of functionality.
-PerfectDashboard is newer to the scene and looks very promising too.
-Watchful and PerfectDashboard both work on Wordpress sites, which can be handy if you work with more than one CMS.
+Our view, which may or may not be correct, is that Watchful was initially about updating and then added audits, and MyJoomla was initially about audits and then added updating, and over time they're getting closer together in terms of functionality.
+PerfectDashboard is newer to the scene and not yet fully developed, but looks promising.
+Watchful and PerfectDashboard both allow management of Wordpress sites too**, which can be useful if you manage more than one type of CMS.

-- Watchful.li is US-based and advertises as $1/site/month.
+- Watchful is US-based and advertises as $1/site/month.**